-- This department gives 4-H members an opportunity to display their knowledge and skills gained relating to computers, drones, electricity, energy, geospatial, robots, welding and woodworking.
-Through participation in this department, 4-H members will present their knowledge in these areas as they relate to STEM. - The name and county of each exhibitor should appear separately on the back of each board, poster or article and on the front cover of the notebooks so owner of exhibit may be identified if the entry tag is separated from the exhibit. - Each individual is limited to ONE exhibit per class.
-Exhibits may be entered and judged in one project area only. - Several classes require a display board which has a height of 24" and not to exceed 1/4" in thickness.
+- The name and county of each exhibitor should appear separately on the back of each board, poster or article and on the front cover of the notebooks so owner of exhibit may be identified if the entry tag is separated from the exhibit. - 2.
+Each individual is limited to ONE exhibit per class.
+Exhibits may be entered and judged in one project area only. - Several classes require a display board which has a height of 24" 3. and not to exceed 1/4" in thickness.
 A height of 24-7/8" is acceptable to allow for the saw kerf (width) if two 24-inch boards are cut from one end of a 4' x 8' sheet of plywood.
 Nothing should be mounted within 3/4" of the top or bottom of the board.
-(Example: Woodworking & Electricity). - Fabricated board such as plywood, composition board or particle-type lumber may be used for demonstration displays. - Demonstration boards should be sanded and finished to improve their appearance.
-The finish on a demonstration board will be judged as a woodworking exhibit. - Demonstration boards should include an overall title for the display, plus other necessary labeling. - Reports should be written using the scientific method whenever possible 1)Hypothesis 2)Research 3)Experiment 4)Measure 5)Report or Redefine Hypothesis. - All reports should be computer generated and enclosed in a clear, plastic cover.
+(Example: Woodworking & Electricity). - Fabricated board such as plywood, composition board or particle-4 type lumber may be used for demonstration displays. - Demonstration boards should be sanded and finished to improve 5. their appearance.
+The finish on a demonstration board will be judged as a woodworking exhibit. - 6 Demonstration boards should include an overall title for the display, plus other necessary labeling.
+Reports should be written using the scientific method whenever - 7. possible (Background, the Question or hypothesis, what you plan to do and what you did, Method used and observations, Results: what you learned.
+All reports should be computer generated and enclosed in a clear plastic cover.
+The reports should be attached securely to the display. - 8.
+Sample score sheets used for judging engineering are available at the extension office. - All reports should be clearly written or typed and enclosed in a 9. clear, plastic cover.
 The reports should be attached securely to the display.